Overview

 Vermont’s childcare system, like many across the country, faced long-standing challenges: high costs, limited availability, and a broken funding model that placed the burden on underpaid early educators and overextended families.
 Enter Let’s Grow Kids Action Network (LGKAN), a bold 501(c)(4) initiative that helped secure the passage of Vermont’s historic child care law, Act 76.
 Backed by catalytic support from Impact Fellows Action Fund, LGKAN mobilized communities, built bipartisan alliances, and made early childhood policy a top priority in the Vermont legislature.

-Powering Change Through Political Advocacy
+Powering Change Through Unlimited Lobbying and Electoral Advocacy

 For years, Let’s Grow Kids operated as a 501(c)(3), focusing on public awareness and coalition-building.
 But to push transformative change through the legislature, the organization needed more than education—it needed muscle.
-That’s why Let’s Grow Kids launched its Action Network, a 501(c)(4) built to engage in direct lobbying, electoral engagement, and political organizing.
+Impact Fellows Action Fund provided the seed funding so Let’s Grow Kids could launch its Action Network, a 501(c)(4) built to engage in direct lobbying and electoral engagement.

-• Flexible funding for issue advocacy and lobbying;
+- Flexible funding for issue advocacy and lobbying;

-• Strategic support to develop endorsement and mobilization programs; and
+- Strategic support to develop endorsement and mobilization programs; and

-• Validation for Vermont’s bold approach to systems change.
+- Validation for Vermont’s bold approach to systems change.

 Resources from Impact Fellows Action Fund allowed LGKAN to fully activate the tools of a 501(c)(4) organization—connecting the dots between grassroots organizing and legislative victory.

-Vermont’s Political Landscape: Fertile Ground for Action
+Vermont’s Policy Landscape: Fertile Ground for Action

 LGKAN’s direct and grassroots lobbying (tied to traditional and social media), as well as electoral activism via candidate forums and election endorsements, made child care a top-tier issue for both lawmakers and voters.